januff/spotify-favorites-export/README.md

 - **[How Portable Is Spotify?](overview.md): Exporting My Saved Music**

-  > I was disappointed to discover, when I tried to migrate my playlists to Tidal, that the free versions of both recommended transfer apps have 250-song restrictions (and the paid versions are subscription apps!)
+  > I was disappointed to discover, when I tried to migrate my playlists to Tidal, that the free versions of both recommended transfer apps have 250-song restrictions (and the paid versions are subscription apps, billed annually!)

 <br/>